Roy025/Shwapno/README.md

   - `PORT=your_port_number`
   - `JWT=your_jwt_secret`
   - `MONGODB_URI=your_mongodb_connection_string`
-- Connect to the MongoDB database in the `npm start` file
+- Connect to the MongoDB database by `npm start` in root file
 - Run `npm start` in the frontend directory

 ## Usage